GitGuardian/ggshield/README.md

 ## `secret ignore` command

 The `secret ignore` command allows you to ignore some secrets.

 For the time being, it only handles the `--last-found` option that ignore all secrets found by the last run `scan` command.

-Under the hood, these secrets are added to the matches-ignore section of your local config file (if no local config file is found, a `.gitguardian.yaml` file is created).
+Under the hood, these secrets are added to the matches-ignore section of your local configuration file (if no local configuration file is found, a `.gitguardian.yaml` file is created).

-Warning: Using this command will discard any comment present in the config file.
+Warning: Using this command will discard any comment present in the configuration file.

 ```shell
 Usage: ggshield secret ignore [OPTIONS]